yagiz/ScreenshotSharer/README.md

     func setShareButtonBackgroundColor(color:UIColor)
 ```
 #### Designing Your Own Sharer View Controller
 In some cases you may want to design whole sharer view controller from stratch.
 To do this your sharer view controller should extend ScreenshotSharerViewController class and you should register it to ScreenshotSharer instance.
+Default sharer view controller uses UIActivityViewController but you can write your own share logic.
 ```swift
 let customSharerVC = UIStoryboard(name: "Main", bundle: nil).instantiateViewController(withIdentifier: "CustomScreenShotSharerViewController") as!
 CustomScreenShotSharerViewController